 The investigators directly interviewed the study subjects to collect their general information.
 Height was measured using a SECA 213 height scale (China).
 The measuring scale was graduated in millimeters, and the height measurement was recorded in centimeters with one decimal place.
 Muscle mass (kg) was assessed using a bioelectrical impedance analysis (BIA) device, InBody 270.
-Handgrip strength (HGS) was measured living in Dong Hoang commune, Dong Hung district, Thai Binh province.

-and the Village Head.
+Handgrip strength (HGS) was measured and the Village Head.
 Then, divide the subjects into groups according to their village/hamlet units to send invitations to invite them to the village cultural house for health examinations and consultations in order to collect data.

-\Inclusion criteria: Elderly individuals who are registered residents and regularly live in the study area, voluntarily participate, cooperate, and are cognitively sound enough to be interviewed.
+Inclusion criteria: Elderly individuals who are registered residents and regularly live in the study area, voluntarily participate, cooperate, and are cognitively sound enough to be interviewed.

-\ Exclusion criteria: (i) having physical disabilities that are not conducive to anthropometric measurements, such as hunchback, limb amputation, cases of difficulty walking or inability to walk; (ii) being too frail, hearing impaired, visually impaired, or undergoing treatment for serious illnesses that prevent participation in the study; (iii) having medical conditions that prevent answering interview questions (such as Alzheimer's disease, mental disorders, etc.) or refusing to participate in the study; (iv) using a pacemaker or having metal implants in the body.
+Exclusion criteria: (i) having physical disabilities that are not conducive to anthropometric measurements, such as hunchback, limb amputation, cases of difficulty walking or inability to walk; (ii) being too frail, hearing impaired, visually impaired, or undergoing treatment for serious illnesses that prevent participation in the study; (iii) having medical conditions that prevent answering interview questions (such as Alzheimer's disease, mental disorders, etc.) or refusing to participate in the study; (iv) using a pacemaker or having metal implants in the body.

-using a Camry dynamometer model EH101; and the results were classified as reduced muscle strength (male < 28 kg, female < 18 kg) [2].
+using a Camry dynamometer model EH101; and the results were classified as reduced muscle strength (males < 28 kg, females < 18 kg) [2].

 Physical performance: The 6-meter walk test (measuring walking speed) was performed on a flat, non-slippery surface with a clearly marked 6-meter distance.
-A time of $\geq 6$ seconds was considered as reduced physical performance.
-Nutritional status was classified according to the WHO 2002 BMI (kg/m) for Asians: Normal (18.5 - 22.9), chronic energy deficiency (CED) degree I (17.0 - 18.49), CED degree II (16.0 - 16.99), CED degree III (<16), overweight ( $\geq$ 23), obese ( $\geq$ 25) [8].
+A time of ≥ 6 seconds was considered as reduced physical performance.
+Nutritional status was classified according to the WHO 2002 BMI (kg/m2) for Asians: Normal (18.5 - 22.9), chronic energy deficiency (CED) degree I (17.0 - 18.49), CED degree II (16.0 - 16.99), CED degree III (<16), overweight (\geq 23), obese (\geq 25) [8].

-The MNA (Mini Nutritional Assessment) method was used to screen for malnutrition, the score was classified
+The MNA (Mini Nutritional Assessment) method was used to screen for malnutrition, the score was classified as: Normal (23.5-30 points), at risk of malnutrition (17-23.5 points), malnourished (< 17 points) [9].